benglard/consciousness/TEST_TIME_TRAINING.md

 If the additional head was control instead of perception it is basically adaptive mpc, except your "model" is an entire neural net.

 Perhaps this is how the brain works 🤷‍♂️😃?
-It certainly alings with the idea of the brain as a prediction machine.
+It certainly alings with the idea of the brain as a prediction machine and perception as controlled hallucination.
 And the belief that we do much of our training in-context with short-term memory, and then consolidate these learnings into long-term memory during sleep.

 #### Extensions

-The fast weights optimized at inference time do not have to be every weight of the base network, it could be selected layers or even new LoRA type parameters.
+The fast weights optimized at inference time do not have to be every weight of the base network, it could be selected layers, new LoRA type parameters, or even just a latent variable within the network.